 In addition to ordering apps for iPad, iPhone and Android, Domino’s has several innovative ordering platforms, known as AnyWare technology, that bring even more convenience to the ordering experience.
-Customers can choose from 12 digital ways to order, ranging from Amazon Alexa to text-to-order and more – allowing them to order from anywhere, at any time, using whatever device they’d like.
+Customers can choose from a variety of ways to order, ranging from Amazon Alexa to text-to-order and more – allowing them to order from anywhere, at any time, using whatever device they'd like.

 DOMINO’S DXP ™ (DELIVERY EXPERT)

 In October 2015, after three years in the making, Domino’s launched the DXP, the first purpose-built vehicle aimed at revolutionizing pizza delivery.
 The DXP was born out of Domino’s passion for innovation and started with a five-stage crowdsourcing competition hosted by Local Motors.
 The contest, called the Domino’s Ultimate Delivery Vehicle Challenge, fielded 385 entries from designers around the world.
 Michigan-based Roush Enterprises and General Motors’ former research and development executive Kenneth R. Baker then adapted the concept and worked closely with Domino’s to transform the Chevrolet Spark® (with its international style, tech-savvy command deck and nimble maneuverability) into a delivery vehicle for pizza and other menu items – ensuring hot and great tasting pizzas delivered right to customers’ doors.